Ahed Tamimi: Slapping incident

 On 15 December 2017, Tamimi took part in a demonstration in Nabi Salih opposing the expansion of Israeli settlements near her village.
 The protest turned violent when around 200 of the demonstrators threw stones at Israeli soldiers; the soldiers organized to quell the unrest and entered the Tamimi house to subdue protesters who, according to the army, continued to throw stones from inside the house.
-According to the Tamimi family, during the protest Ahed's 15-year-old cousin Mohammed Tamimi was shot in the head at close range with a rubber-coated steel bullet, severely wounding him.
-In response, Tamimi, along with her mother and cousin Nour, approached the two soldiers outside the Tamimi home, and were filmed slapping, kicking, and shoving them; the soldiers did not retaliate.
+According to the Tamimi family, during the protest, Ahed's 15-year-old cousin Mohammed Tamimi was shot in the head at close range with a rubber-coated steel bullet, severely wounding him.
+In response, Tamimi, along with her mother and cousin Nour, approached the two soldiers outside their home, and were filmed slapping, kicking, and shoving them; the soldiers did not retaliate.

-Her cousin was put in a medically induced coma to treat his head injury and regained consciousness a few days later.
-Footage of the incident was uploaded to Nariman Tamimi's Facebook page and went viral.
+Mohammed Tamimi was put in a medically induced coma to treat his head injury and regained consciousness a few days later.
+Footage of the slapping incident was uploaded to her mother Nariman Tamimi's Facebook page and went viral.
 Days later, on 19 December Tamimi was arrested in a nighttime raid.

 Despite concerns about the use of military court for a minor who may have been singled out for "embarrassing the occupation", thirteen days later Tamimi was charged with assault, incitement, and throwing stones; her mother and Nour joined her, having been arrested in relation to the incident.
-Her mother was also charged with incitement and assault after posting a video in which the indictment claims Tamimi urged violent attacks against Israel.
+Nariman Tamimi was also charged with incitement and assault after posting a video in which the indictment claims Tamimi urged violent attacks against Israel.
 The case drew global attention and spurred debate over the soldiers' restraint in Palestinian and Israeli societies.
 Rallies in support of Tamimi took place in North America and Europe.

 On 24 March 2018, Tamimi agreed to a plea bargain with prosecutors whereby she would serve eight months in prison and pay a 5,000-shekel ($1,437) fine.
 As part of the agreement, she pleaded guilty to one count of assault, one count of incitement, and two counts—unrelated to the December 2017 incident—of obstructing soldiers.
-While in prison, Tamimi earned her high school degree; she was released on 29 July, resolving to study law and "hold the occupation accountable".
-A mural of Tamimi on the Separation Wall was completed by two Italian artists—including Jorit Agoch—as an act of homage to coincide with her release.
-Both artists were arrested and forced to leave Israel.
+While in prison, Tamimi earned her high school degree; she was released on 29 July, resolving to study law and "hold the occupation accountable."

+A mural of Tamimi was painted on the Palestinian side of the Israeli West Bank barrier by Italian artist Jorit in collaboration with two other artists (one Italian and one Palestinian) as homage to coincide with her release.
+All three artists were arrested, with the two Italians being forced to leave Israel.